JasonChenGt/Compiler_MiniLISP/README.md

     Linux
 ## How to Run?
     $ ./smli < example.lsp
-    or
-    $ sh BuildSmliBasic.sh // for creat only Basic Answer in output.txt
-    or
-    $ sh BuildSmliBonus.sh // for creat Basic and Bonus Answer in output.txt
 ## Type Definition
     Boolean : Boolean type includes two values, #t for true and #f for false.
     Number  : Signed integer from −(231) to 231 – 1, behavior out of this range is not defined.